-Ian Connor and Elizabeth McDonald have had considerable experience between them in this complex and active area of law.
-With the new workplace law changes being debated, it is wise to get legal advice both before employing someone and before terminating an employee's services so that you know where you stand legally.
-Likewise, if you are an employee who has been wrongfully terminated we can help you get what you are entitled to.
+Elizabeth McDonald and Ian Connor each have considerable experience in this complex and active area of law.
+It is wise to get legal advice both before employing someone and before terminating an employee's services so that you know where you stand legally.
+If you are an employee and you believe you may have been wrongfully terminated, we can help you receive your full entitlements.

 We can provide you with advice as to the most appropriate course of action available to you if you think your employer has breached your contract of employment.
 We can also help you to negotiate the terms of your contract.

 Most employees, with some exceptions, are covered by an award or have certain statutory entitlements which must be complied with.
 If your human resources department is unsure of its position, you should contact us for advice before you take any decision that could have an or any adverse consequences in the future.